Seneca-BSA/bsa/docs/sep600/lab1.md

     To find which port your microcontroller board is connected to:

     - Windows: open device manager and look under COM port then unplug and re-plug your board to find the COM port
-    - Mac/Linux: use `dmesg | grep /dev/tty*` or look in `/sys/class/tty` then unplug and re-plug your board to find the port
+    - Mac/Linux: use `ls /dev/tty*` then unplug and re-plug your board to find the device port

-    If don't see the output, check your code and ensure you are opening the proper COM port.
+    If you don't see the output, check your code and ensure you are opening the proper port.
 If problem presist, be resourceful and try to troubleshoot the issue.

     Typical setting for PuTTY: